flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-30-offline-first-apps-event-sourcing/index.md

 * We can vary depending on a feature or even user preferences how much data we want to store for offline use;
 * Client devices can sync with each other without relying on the server;
 * We can change business logic retroactively by changing reducers, as long as events contain all the necessary data for the new reducer to work;
 * We can store additional metadata with the event.
 Things like the user that made the edit and the timestamp.
-That's useful for implementing audit features.

 ### Cons of event-sourcing

 Compared to CRUD here are the things we have to be aware of:

-* The amount of data we need to store on devices and *especially* on the server grows significantly;
+* The amount of data we need to store on devices and *especially* on the server grows significantly.
+That issue is still an area of active research.
+If you're curious about the subject check out Victor's work on [RON][ron].
 * It's a new paradigm for many developers.
-It takes time and effort to get used to it;
+It takes time and effort to get a hang of it and there's not much information out there;

 It doesn't seem like much if we look at sheer numbers, but these two points are *very significant* and can overshadow the benefits of